Fred Newman (actor): Personal life

-Newman was born in LaGrange, Georgia.
-He is a 1974 graduate of the University of Georgia, and received an MBA at Harvard Business School in 1978.
-Fred Newman married Katy Dobbs in 1985, and the couple has two children: Gil John Newman (son) and Lila Claire Newman (daughter).
+Newman married Katy Dobbs in 1985, and the couple has two children: Gil John Newman (son) and Lila Claire Newman (daughter).
 Lila appeared on A Prairie Home Companion (APHC) as an actor and singer at Ravinia in Chicago and at Town Hall in New York City.
 Lila began contributing sketches and writing to APHC on a weekly basis in November 2013 and received on-air credits for her work.
 Lila also writes radio dramas for The Truth.
 Both of Newman's children are pursuing acting careers.
 Lila starred as Charlotte 'Cee' Biggs, the daughter of John Goodman's character, on Season 2 of Alpha House on Amazon Prime Video.

 Awards

 Fred Newman has won four awards: